Akkii4/AlphaCoin-Blockchain/README.md

 9.BlockExplorer UI for searching block by its index,address for its balance,transactionId for the details of a particular transaction.

+10.Difficulty of mining also increases or decreases if mining rate is less than or greater than 10s.
 ```
 ## Instructions
 ```